 Our favorite dish of the night was a duck confit with braised local greens and fried rosemary.
 Definitely order this if it’s on their rotating menu!

 However, if you’re not in the mood for pasta (is that a thing that exists?)
 Parlor Market has a full menu of steaks, seafood, and even a burger.
+You can never go wrong with a burger!

 If you’re really wanting to treat yourself, opt for the five-course tasting dinner with optional wine pairings and let the chef dictate your meal.